Knowledge Transfer Partnership (KTP)

 Both the Innovation Voucher and the Follow-on Voucher are funded by the SFC.
 Broadly speaking, often a collaborative project can start with funding from an IV, possibly be continued with a Follow-on Voucher, with a long-term partnership being funded through the KTP scheme (funded through the TSB).
 Clearly this is not the only route, but one of the more common.

 A KTP is a three-way project between an academic, a business and a recently qualified person (known as the Associate).
 Each Classic KTP project lasts between 6 months and 36 months or for a Short KTP it's between 26/51 weeks, depending upon the time required to deliver real outcomes.
 A KTP enables academics to participate in rewarding and ongoing collaborations with innovative businesses that require up-to-date research-based expertise to succeed.

-KTP is delivered on a full economic cost basis, which means that the 10% of the academic's time is 100% funded, including overheads.
+Essentially, a KTP could lead to activity that will have real impact in the community or business sector: applying your knowledge and expertise to solve real-world challenges; create industry-relevant curriculum material; establish new research areas; a route to publishing high-quality papers.
 Typically, academics should expect to commit half a day of their week to a KTP project, mainly at the premises of the business partner.
 This is important to build and maintain an understanding of the project environment and relationships with the people involved.

 In the early stages of developing a KTP application, a dedicated, highly experienced KTP Adviser will be allocated to work in partnership with you.
 The role of a KTP Adviser is to facilitate the development of new Partnerships, guiding the partners through the approval process.
 Once a KTP project is approved, the Advisers also monitor and support progress throughout the life of the Partnership.